 One of the most notable characteristics of premium teas are their unique flavors.
 Often, these types of teas are singular, one-of-a-kind teas that represent a unique flavor experience.
 These teas tend to have nuanced, complex flavors that reward spending a little time on.
 Some things to consider when tasting tea include:

-The appearance of the tea: What color is the brewed tea?
-Is it cold or copper, emerald or pale green?
+- The appearance of the tea: What color is the brewed tea?
+Is it gold or copper, emerald or pale green?

 Premium black teas tend to be made from whole, unbroken tea leaves.
 Both Chinese and Indian premium black teas tend to have fine golden or light green tips.
 Premium Indian black teas are typically graded according to an “orange pekoe” scale, with a grade of FTGFOP usually representing the highest grade.